ichortower/Nightshade/docs/README.md

     apply at all times.
 * **Saturation/Lightness/Contrast** \
     Adjust the overall saturation of colors, overall darkness/lightness of the game, and overall color contrast.
-These sliders apply equally to the entire game canvas.
+These sliders apply equally to all colors.
 * **Color Balance (CMY/RGB)** \
     These nine sliders allow you to adjust the balance between the primary RGB colors and their complements (CMY).
-Each group represents one pair (cyan-red, magenta-green, and yellow-blue), and in each group are three sliders, controlling (from top to bottom) shadows, midtones, and highlights, giving you fine-grained control.
+Each group represents one pair (cyan-red, magenta-green, and yellow-blue), and in each group are three sliders, controlling (from top to bottom) shadows, midtones, and highlights, respectively, giving you fine-grained control.
 * **Revert** \
-    When you open the config menu, the current state of the four profiles is saved in memory.
+    When you open the config menu, the current state of the four color profiles is saved in memory.
 At any time, clicking this button will return the current profile to that saved state.
 * **Clear** \
     Resets all color sliders in the current profile to zero.
 * **Copy** \